josvme/ocaml-compiler/tutorial.md

 Everything is public and each file is a module.
 You can also put interfaces in .mli and implementation in .ml

 ## Functors
 A functor is a module which is parameterized by another module, just like a Higher order functions.
-It is a bit similar Functor in Haskell.
+It is a bit similar Typeclass in Haskell.
 Functors returns operations that work exclusively for that value.
 For example, Set module provides a Make functor, which takes one argument which is a module and provides type of elements t and comparison function compare.